 A preconference workshop was held at ARCAM, Amsterdam for a select, interdisciplinary group of designers, programmers and digital creatives.
 The aim of this experimental workshop was to bring together local stakeholder organisations, and participants from various professional and national backgrounds to collaborate in real-world social design challenges.

 Video’s, Reports & Press Coverage

-Video’s of the presentations are available here.
+Video’s of the presentations will be made available soon.
 Read the reports of the workshop outcomes, and check out what the bloggers and press have made of our events.